* Former member of the Portland Seven terrorist group

 On October 3, 2002, a federal grand jury in U.S. District Court for the District of Oregon (in Portland) indicted Ford, and he was arrested the next day.
 Ford pleaded guilty to one count of seditious conspiracy and to levying war against American and allied forces.

-On November 24, 2003, Judge Robert E. Jones sentenced both Ford and Jeffrey Leon Battle to 18 years in prison, telling them: “You do not represent the Muslim faith.
+On November 24, 2003, Judge Robert E. Jones sentenced both Ford and Jeffrey Leon Battle to 18 years in prison (which avoided him having to go to prison for life), telling them: “You do not represent the Muslim faith.
 You are an insult to the Muslim faith.”

 Further Reading: “The Making of a ‘Terrorist’” (Willamette Week, 10-15-2002); “Terrorist Blamed His Failure on Bush” (by Terence P. Jeffrey, 2-10-